ukmda/ukmda-dataprocessing/archive/samfunctions/README.md

 # APIS
 ## fetchECSV
-Creates an API to download ECSV format files for individual detections.
+API to download ECSV format files for individual detections.
 ECSV is the common data format used by multiple networks.

 ## fireballApi
-Creates an API for retrieving fireball-specific files
+API for retrieving fireball-specific files

 ## getLiveImages
-Creates an API that returns a list of live images matching a date/time pattern.
+API that returns a list of live images matching a date/time pattern.

 ## matchPickle
-Creates an API to provide an interface to retrieve data about matches.
+API to provide an interface to retrieve data about matches.

 ## searchArchive
-Creates an API to provide an interface to search the archive.
+API to provide an interface to search the archive.
 The API is exposed via javascript on the website.

 # Internal Functions
 ## getExtraFilesV2
-Creates a lambda  within the data processing pipeline to create extra data about each matched detection.
+Lambda within the data processing pipeline to create extra data about each matched detection.

+## getExtraFilesEE
+As above, but used in the EE account to update the main website.

 ## ftpToUkmon
-Creates a lambda that is triggered when an FTPdetect file is uploaded and converts the data into the UKMON internal format.
+Lambda that is triggered when an FTPdetect file is uploaded and converts the data into the UKMON internal format.

 ## Copyright